U.S. Route 27: Tennessee

 In Chattanooga, a portion of US 27 was once signed as I-124.
 Though the designation still exists, it is no longer signed as such.
 In and around the Chattanooga area, US 27 is sometimes referred to as Corridor J, the designation of a road in the Appalachian Development Highway System between Chattanooga and London, Kentucky, intended to follow the route of US 27.

 Throughout its approximately 80 mi stretch between Chattanooga and Harriman, US 27 traverses a valley between the Tennessee River to the east and the Cumberland Plateau to the west.
 The plateau's Walden Ridge escarpment is frequently visible to the west.
 From Chattanooga, the highway passes through Soddy-Daisy.
 Here, it intersects State Route 111 (SR 111), which veers northwestward across the Plateau into Middle Tennessee.
 US 27 continues through Sale Creek and Graysville before reaching Dayton.
 At Dayton, it intersects SR 30, which connects Dayton with Pikeville to the west and Decatur to the east, and SR 60, which connects Dayton with Cleveland to the southeast.
 US 27 continues northward through Evensville before arriving at Spring City.
 At Spring City, it intersects SR 68, which connects the area to Crossville, atop the plateau to the west.

 From here, US 27 enters Roane County, running concurrently with US 70 going through the city of Rockwood.
 After US 70 splits to the east, US 27 runs concurrently with SR 61 through Harriman, where it is crossed by I-40.
-During this stretch, it forms part of the Harvey H. Hannah Memorial Highway, and is signed as such.
-Just beyond Harriman, near the DeArmond community, US 27 ascends the Cumberland Plateau, and continues northward across the plateau for its remaining 55 mi or so in Tennessee.
+During this stretch, it forms part of the Harvey H. Hannah Memorial Highway and is signed as such.
+Just beyond Harriman, near the DeArmond community, US 27 ascends the Cumberland Plateau and continues northward across the plateau for its remaining 55 mi or so in Tennessee.

 In Morgan County, the highway passes through Wartburg and Sunbright.
-At Elgin, it intersects SR 52, which connects the area with the historic village of Rugby, Tennessee, and Fentress County to the west.
+At Elgin, it intersects SR 52, which connects the area with the historic village of Rugby and Fentress County to the west.
 Beyond Elgin, US 27 passes through Robbins, Huntsville, and Helenwood before reaching Oneida in Scott County.
 In Oneida, US 27 intersects SR 297, which continues westward into the Big South Fork National River and Recreation Area.
-A short time later, US 27 intersects with SR 456, which continues to Tennessee State Route 63.
+A short time later, US 27 intersects with SR 456, which continues to SR 63.
 After coming to a stop, it then makes a sharp left turn to go through downtown Oneida.
 After a further 5 to 7 mi, it then reaches Winfield.
 Winfield is the last sizable town that US 27 passes through in Tennessee before it reaches the community of Isham on the Kentucky border.